Pepper-Man/Ascension/README.md

 * The program will exit when clicking "close" in the output window.
 This is to avoid an issue with managedblam being run more than once.

 # Notes
-* Scenery and crate placements may be bugged on some solo scenarios
 * The program should now automatically handle XML files straight from H2 - no manual cleanup/"xFF" removal required!
+* Some shaders will fail to translate properly.
+This is due to the sheer complexity of perfecting the shader converter.
+It will struggle with:
+    * Glass shaders
+    * Alpha test (sometimes)
+* H2 bump map height values can often be too high to look good in H3.
+This is most obviously seen on terrain-style shaders.
+You can lower this in the bump map .bitmap tag.
+* The program features multiple dictionaries to help with figuring out which H2 tags map to which H3 tags.
+This list may be incomplete, and is also designed for the filepaths used by our team, thus YMMV.
+You can quite simply update palette references in Guerilla to point to whatever tag you want.
+* You should be able to have the scenario open in Sapien whilst the converter runs.
+However for unknown reasons this very rarely may prevent the program from being able to save the tag correctly.
+* Be prepared for the shader converter to use up to 8GB of memory on bigger scenarios.
+Yeah this ain't good but neither is parsing XML.
-* There will very likely be bugs and issues that I haven't caught.
-Please let me know on Discord - `pepperman`
+* There will very likely be bugs and issues that I haven't caught due to the complexity, as well as time needed to test extensively on all scenarios.
+Please let me know on Discord @ `pepperman`

 # Credits
 * All code by me